victorvasujoseph/clippit/README.md

 A mock shop called "CLIPPIT" to show our modern booking platform.

-Our application is design for barber shop and salons to integrate an easy-to-use scheduling platform with their websites.
+Our application is designed for barber shop and salons to integrate an easy-to-use scheduling platform with their websites.

 ## Demo Application
-This app is deployed on Heroku please [Click Here](https://clippit-ucb.herokuapp.com/ "Deployed App") to access it
+This app is deployed on Heroku.
+Please [Click Here](https://clippit-ucb.herokuapp.com/ "Deployed App") to access it

 ## Instructions for installing application